 Russel's error must now seem obvious to us: What proves to Russel that the quantity exists before the subject observes it, i.e. gives it an extensional Meaning?
-For the OK talking about intensionnal quantity is nonsense because quantity only makes sense through the Act which reduces unspeakable complexity to attach it meanings and relationships that run only "on our side" of the horizon of Meaning.
+For the OK talking about intensionnal (intensive according to Russel's word) quantity is nonsense because quantity only makes sense extensionnaly through an Act, by means of a cut.